Rissi Palmer: Debut album: Rissi Palmer (2007–2008)

-In 2006, Starbucks Entertainment distributed a four-song EP that put Palmer among the top 5 best-selling country artists on iTunes.
-Palmer was also featured in a 2005 Country Music Television documentary about African-Americans and country music.
+In 2006, Starbucks Entertainment distributed a four-song extended play that put Palmer among the top 5 best-selling country artists on iTunes.
+Palmer was also featured in a 2005 CMT documentary about African-Americans and country music.

 Palmer's debut album, Rissi Palmer, was released on October 23, 2007, by 1720 Entertainment.
 Palmer co-wrote nine of the 12 tracks.
 She was the featured artist on Yahoo!
 Music's "The New Now," which highlights talented newcomers, from October 17 through November 21, 2007.
 The album produced two chart singles for Palmer in "Country Girl" and "Hold On to Me," which peaked at number 54 and number 59 on the U.S. Billboard Hot Country Songs chart, respectively.

 In 2008, Palmer released a new single, a cover of Jordin Sparks and Chris Brown's "No Air."
 The song debuted at number 58 and eventually reached number 47, becoming her first Top 50 single on the Hot Country Songs chart.
 It was included on a reissue of her debut self-titled album later that year.

 Palmer also released a Christmas single in late 2008, "Grown Up Christmas List," before Palmer ultimately parted ways with her record label.